Fallen LI marine's dad: Russian bounty reports 'reopen a wound'

 News reports emerged in recent days that U.S. intelligence agencies believe Russia was secretly offering bounties in 2019 to members of the Taliban in exchange for the deaths of American servicemen.
 Russia has denied the allegations.

-A total of 20 American troops were killed in Afghanistan in 2019, but it was not immediately clear how many deaths are being investigated as part of the bounty investigation.
+A total of 20 American troops were killed in Afghanistan in 2019, but it was not immediately clear how many deaths are being probed as part of the bounty investigation.

+Erik Hendriks compared the Taliban soldiers responsible for his son's death to "mafia hitmen," calling them "cowards would never look a Marine in the eye one on one."

+And as facts in the case begin to emerge, Hendriks said he will be closely monitoring how much the administration knew — and what actions they took to prevent the bloodshed.

-"If this administration had any idea that these cowards were being paid by any kind of Russian infiltration, and any blood was spilled with that knowledge, I lost all respect for this administration," said Erik Hendriks, a Trump supporter who voted for the president.
+"If this administration had any idea that these cowards were being paid by any kind of Russian infiltration, and any blood was spilled with that knowledge, I have lost all respect for this administration," he said.

 A classified assessment on the bounties was included in at least one of President Donald Trump's written daily intelligence briefings in early 2019, sources told The Associated Press.
 On Monday, the New York Times, citing unnamed administration officials, said the intelligence assessment was included in Trump's daily briefing in February 2019.